Big Ben Strikes Again: Plot

+Regular voice cast

 Production

 The script included a number of short scenes that were ultimately unfilmed.
 Set immediately after Colonel White orders the red alert, these would have introduced Spectrum captains codenamed "Yellow" and "Purple" and shown Captain Scarlet resting in Cloudbase's "Room of Sleep", which is mentioned (but never seen) in later episodes.
 The script stated that this room contains "special couches" that enable users to condense a full night's sleep into one hour.

 The episode's scale model work involved the construction of whole miniature streets, which was made possible by the higher budget per episode compared to Century 21's earlier productions.
 Special effects director Derek Meddings remembered the transporter hijacking scenes for their atmosphere.
 For stronger realism, the model sets were re-dressed several times to make the stolen transporter appear to cover more ground.
 The transporter model, which re-appears in "Expo 2068", was designed by Meddings' assistant, Mike Trim.

 The incidental music was recorded on 16 April 1967 in a four-hour session at series composer Barry Gray's private studio, where it was performed by a 14-member ensemble.
 Music for the following episode, "Manhunt", was recorded on the same day.
 The tracks for "Big Ben Strikes Again" include a light jazz piece, "Until Midnight", which is heard playing on Macey's radio during the scene leading up to Big Ben's chimes.